-The Process of Transformation of Political Discourse among Shia in Iran The From the beginning of the occultation until the establishment of Discourse the Safavid state in Iran, Shia political thought was marginalized. of Taqiya Therefore, Shia scholars believed in waiting and practicing taqiya (dissimulation) (Tabatabai Far, 1402: 132).
-They held the belief and Expectatio that we must wait for the appearance of Imam al-Mahdi and n entrust political and social matters to the rulers of the time, while 11 observing taqiya.
-The During the Safavid period, due to their support for the Shia faith Discourse and inviting Shia scholars to promote its teachings, some scholar of turned to the theory of cooperation with the Shia Sultan.
+The Process of Transformation of Political Discourse among Shia in Iran The Discourse of Taqiya and Expectatio n From the beginning of the occultation until the establishment of the Safavid state in Iran, Shia political thought was marginalized.
+Therefore, Shia scholars believed in waiting and practicing taqiya (dissimulation) (Tabatabai Far, 1402: 132).
+They held the belief that we must wait for the appearance of Imam al-Mahdi and entrust political and social matters to the rulers of the time, while observing taqiya.
+The During the Safavid period, due to their support for the Shia faith Discourse and inviting Shia scholars to promote its teachings, some scholars of turned to the theory of cooperation with the Shia Sultan.
 They Cooperatio argued for the guardianship of qualified jurists (faqih) in matters n with the of public interest, adjudication, and issuing fatwas, asserting their Shia Sultan representation by the infallible Imam (Kadivar, 1378: 101).
 The With the collapse of the Safavid dynasty due to the prevailing Discourse political conditions in Iran, religious thoughts regarding political of Silence power were relegated to obscurity.
-The Due to the mutual need of the Qajar kings and scholars for Discourse reciprocal support, Shia scholars, through the interpretation of the of absolute guardianship of qualified jurists, granted permission to Monarchy the Qajar kings to exercise authority on their behalf, due to the Authorized impracticality of the jurists' governance.
-Thus, the king took power as a representative of Sharia (Kadivar, 1378: 234-238). by the Jurist The Shia scholars, including Ayatollah Naini, still believed in the Discourse guardianship of qualified jurists, but due to the impracticality of of realizing their authority in the existing conditions, viewed the Constitutio solution to prevent despotism in councils and laws derived from nal the consensus of Muslim rationalists, thus contributing to the
+The Discourse of Monarchy Authorized by the Jurist Due to the mutual need of the Qajar kings and scholars for reciprocal support, Shia scholars, through the interpretation of the absolute guardianship of qualified jurists, granted permission to the Qajar kings to exercise authority on their behalf, due to the impracticality of the jurists' governance.
+Thus, the king took power as a representative of Sharia (Kadivar, 1378: 234-238).
+The Shia scholars, including Ayatollah Naini, still believed in the Discourse guardianship of qualified jurists, but due to the impracticality of of realizing their authority in the existing conditions, viewed the Constitutio solution to prevent despotism in councils and laws derived from nal the consensus of Muslim rationalists, thus contributing to the